ZygimantasLiutkus/fp_clone/ASSIGNMENT.md

 4. Implement arrays and array operations.
 5. Write a parser for numbers and strings.
    Maybe skip floating point and escape characters for now -- you can always add them later.
-6. Extend the parsing to handle objects.
+6. Extend the parsing to handle objects (see the [JSON parsing diagrams](https://www.json.org/json-en.html)).
 7. Write a parser for filters.
    At this point you should have a program that can be ran from the command-line, yay!
 8. Add value construction and make sure that composed operations have the right semantics.